A-Z OF JEWELLERY |

 Moonstone

-A translucent gemstone with a pearly or opaline luster.
+A translucent gemstone with a pearly or opaline lustre.

 Mother-of-Pearl

-Differs from abalone in color in that Mother-of-Pearl is the iridescent inner-shell layer of a pearly oyster.
+Differs from abalone in colour in that Mother-of-Pearl is the iridescent inner-shell layer of a pearly oyster.

 Navette Cut